jkillingsworth/jkillingsworth.com/_posts/2022-03-15-understanding-the-discrete-fourier-transform.md

 title: Understanding the Discrete Fourier Transform
 ---

 For the longest time, the Fourier transform remained a bit of a mystery to me.
-I knew it involved transforming a function in the time domain to a representation in the frequency domain.
+I knew it involved transforming a function in the time domain into a representation in the frequency domain.
 And I knew it had something to do with sinusoidal waves.
 But I didn't understand what it meant to have a frequency domain representation of a function.
 As it turns out, it's quite a simple thing once you realize what the frequency values represent.
 In this post, I explain the discrete Fourier transform by working through a set of examples.

 <!--excerpt-->